jimz011/homekit-infused/docs/installation.md

 2. 2-persons (two large photos, no middle photo)
 3. 4-persons (four large photos)
 4. 4-persons (two large photos, two smaller photos)
 - If you have chosen your layout, please do the following: Copy the chosen template from the `/addons/views/` folder (found on the repo) to your `/lovelace/views/` folder.
 You MUST remove the `00.frontpage.yaml` file which comes by default!
+If you just wish to use the default you can skip this step!

 The copying process should now be completed and we can move on to the configuration part.